artanzand/GAN_fake_houses/README.md

 GANs are an approach to generate new data that is identical to the real data existing in a dataset using deep learning techniques.

 GANs modeling is considered an unsupervised learning task which focus on learning patterns to produce new images that are as realistic as possible.
-GANs invention is credited to Ian Goodfellow, and was introduced in his famouse paper [Generative Adversarial Nets](https://proceedings.neurips.cc/paper/2014/file/5ca3e9b122f61f8f06494c97b1acccf3-Paper.pdf).
+GANs invention is credited to Ian Goodfellow, and was introduced in his famous paper [Generative Adversarial Nets](https://proceedings.neurips.cc/paper/2014/file/5ca3e9b122f61f8f06494c97b1acccf3-Paper.pdf).

 A GAN is made of two different models, a **generator** and a **discriminator**.
 The **generator** creates 'fake' images that look like the real training images.
 The **discriminator**  analyzes an image and decides whether or not it is a real training image or a fake image created by the generator.